The Limestone University Library on Limestone’s main campus is available to all members of the College community for

-The AJ Eastwood library is open to Limestone University students, faculty and staff as well as the general public.
+The Limestone University Library is open to Limestone University students, faculty and staff as well as the general public.

-The AJ Eastwood Library is committed to maintaining an environment conducive to study and research.
+The Limestone University Library is committed to maintaining an environment conducive to study and research.
 The Library expects users to conduct themselves in a manner that is respectful of other library users, staff, materials, and facilities.

-The AJ Eastwood Library does not permit disruptive behavior.
+The Limestone University Library does not permit disruptive behavior.
 Examples of disruptive behavior include but are not limited to:

 Failure to comply with these guidelines, when inappropriate behavior is brought to your attention, may result in our requesting that you to leave the Library premises immediately.